Bulbiz/Paleo_Calc/README.md

 # How does it work ?

-The historic use an Arraylist.
-Each time there is an ouput that have been done in the application, it will also be added in the ArrayList.
-It then just need to substitute his value with the stored one when recalled.
+The historic manager use an Arraylist.
+Each time there is an ouput that have been done in the application, it will also be added in the ArrayList of the historic manager.
+When recalled, it will create a special historic token that will substitute itself with the value stored in the historic manager.

 ### Package
 paleo-lib : This package contains all the implementation of the calculator.
 It have the implementation of the multi-type,